DevOpsAbdul/FirstProject/README.md

 ---

-## 🚀 Deployment Steps (My Process)
+## Deployment Steps

-1️⃣ Built the Docker image for the project.
+1. Built the Docker image for the project

-2️⃣ Ran the container locally and mapped port 80 to 8080.
+2. Ran the container locally and mapped port 80 to 8080

-3️⃣ Opened the website in a browser at `http://localhost:8080` to verify it was running successfully.
+3. Opened the website in a browser at `http://localhost:8080` to verify it was running successfully

 This workflow helped me understand the basics of containerized deployments.

 ---

-## ⚙️ How It Works
+## How It Works

-* The project uses the official `nginx:alpine` image.
+* The project uses the official `nginx:alpine` image
-* `index.html` is served by Nginx from its default web root.
+* `index.html` is served by Nginx from its default web root
-* Docker ensures the environment is consistent and portable.
+* Docker ensures the environment is consistent and portable
-* Docker Compose can be used to manage the container more easily.
+* Docker Compose can be used to manage the container more easily

 ---

-## 💡 What I Learned
+## What I Learned

 * How Docker containers work and how to build them
 * Using Nginx to serve static content